 In this lesson, the steps for constructing a square are explained with diagrams.
-To recall, a square is a quadrilateral and a polygon which has 4 vertices and 4 sides enclosing 4 angles.
-The sum of its interior angles is 360 degrees.
+To recall, a square is a quadrilateral and a polygon that has 4 vertices and 4 sides enclosing 4 angles.
+The sum of its interior angles is 360°.
 A quadrilateral, in general, has sides of different lengths and angles of different measures.
 However, squares, rectangles, etc. are special types of quadrilaterals with some of their sides and angles being equal.
-In this article, we will discuss the construction of this special quadrilateral, that is, the construction of square.
+In this article, we will discuss the construction of this special quadrilateral, that is, the construction of squares.

 Steps for Construction of Square